 Matthew Tomatz is the College of Music’s embedded therapist from CAPS.
 He has wide-ranging experience in many aspects of emotional health that frequently affect musicians, including performance anxiety and emotional blocks to success.
 For individual counseling, contact Matt at Matthew.Tomatz@colorado.edu or through the CAPS main office, 303-492-6766.

 Meetings with Matt provides opportunities for informal and confidential consultation in our wellness space (S303).
-This service is cost-free and open to students, faculty and staff.
-Topics of conversation could be related to performance, time management, procrastination, how life and performance intersect, getting through the year, making choices, learning about therapy ... or just to talk, per the schedule below (check back for fall 2023!).
+This service is free and open to students, faculty and staff.
+Topics of conversation could be related to performance, time management, procrastination, how life and performance intersect, getting through the year, making choices, learning about therapy ... or just to talk: Thursdays, 11 a.m.-12:15 p.m. in S303.

 Developing the Whole Musician with Matt Tomatz is a unique learning environment and powerful group process.
 Participation helps students make important personal discoveries while supporting growth as a musician.
-Contact Matt at Matthew.Tomatz@colorado.edu for more information.
+Questions?
+Contact Matt, Matthew.Tomatz@colorado.edu.

 Medical evaluations at Wardenburg Health Center (WHC)

 Tracy Casault, John Breck and Julie Jacobson-Weaver provide initial evaluations as well as referrals for diagnostic tests, physical therapy and appointments with specialists as needed.
-If you do not have medical insurance through CU Boulder, check with the Wardenburg administrative office or on their website to see if your medical insurance covers care at WHC.
-Wardenburg appointments: 303-492-5432

-Updated | Matthew Tomatz is the College of Music’s embedded therapist from CAPS.
-He has wide-ranging experience in many aspects of emotional health that frequently affect musicians, including performance anxiety and emotional blocks to success.
-For individual counseling, contact Matt at Matthew.Tomatz@colorado.edu or through the CAPS main office, 303-492-6766.

-Meetings with Matt provides opportunities for informal and confidential consultation in our wellness space (S303).
-This service is cost-free and open to students, faculty and staff.
-Topics of conversation could be related to performance, time management, procrastination, how life and performance intersect, getting through the year, making choices, learning about therapy ... or just to talk, per the schedule below (check back for fall 2023!).

-Developing the Whole Musician with Matt Tomatz is a unique learning environment and powerful group process.
-Participation helps students make important personal discoveries while supporting growth as a musician.
-Contact Matt at Matthew.Tomatz@colorado.edu for more information.

-Medical evaluations at Wardenburg Health Center (WHC)

-Tracy Casault, John Breck and Julie Jacobson-Weaver provide initial evaluations as well as referrals for diagnostic tests, physical therapy and appointments with specialists as needed.
-If you do not have medical insurance through CU Boulder, check with the Wardenburg administrative office or on their website to see if your medical insurance covers care at WHC.
-Wardenburg appointments: 303-492-5432
+If you do not have medical insurance through CU Boulder, check with the Wardenburg administrative office or on their website to learn whether your medical insurance covers care at WHC.
+Wardenburg appointments: 303-492-5432.